jached/FindRestaurants/README.md

 Function apps in Azure triggered by http requests

+User information is stored in Azure Cosmos DB (just wanted to try it)

 ## GetRestaurants function app
 Gets an Area object that contains radius set by user and coordinates of users position.
 This uses Google Places API to get nearby restaurants.